EGO Pole Saw Review: The Biggest Downsides Of The Power + MPS1001

 The MPS1001 is part of the EGO Multi-Head System which allows you to swap in and out different tool heads.
 Attachments include the pole saw, string trimmer, edger, hedge trimmer, and another 5 or so attachments.

-While the majority of users love this EGO Pole Saw, let’s find out what buyers hate about the EGO Pole Saw.
+While the majority of users love this EGO Pole Saw, let’s find out what common problems users have had with this EGO Pole Saw.

 Specs: